 “No. The squealing, yes.
-Actual words, no.” Hotch wondered why Reed would talk for the first time here of all places.
+Actual words, no.” Aaron wondered why Reed would talk for the first time here of all places.
 He could understand that Reed wanted to hide it.

 “Morgan and Prentiss are here,” Reed said.
-His eyes were on window that looked out into the bullpen but there was no way that he could see them out there.
-Hotch turned and sure enough the two agents were making their way into the bullpen.
+His eyes were on the window that looked out into the bullpen, but there was no way that he could see them out there.
+Aaron turned, and sure enough, the two agents were making their way into the bullpen.
 Garcia was nowhere to be seen.
-JJ would have already been there for a while, probably before even Hotch got into the office.
+JJ would have already been there for a while, probably before even Aaron got into the office.